milvus-io/milvus-docs/site/en/embeddings/embed-with-jina.md

 - `model_name` (*string*)

   The name of the Jina AI embedding model to use for encoding.
-You can specify any of the available Jina AI embedding model names, for example, `jina-embeddings-v2-base-en`, `jina-embeddings-v2-small-en`, etc. If you leave this parameter unspecified, `jina-embeddings-v2-base-en` will be used.
+You can specify any of the available Jina AI embedding model names, for example, `jina-embeddings-v3`, `jina-embeddings-v2-base-en`, etc. If you leave this parameter unspecified, `jina-embeddings-v3` will be used.
 For a list of available models, refer to [Jina Embeddings](https://jina.ai/embeddings).

 - `api_key` (*string*)

   The API key for accessing the Jina AI API.

+- `dimensions` (*int*)

+  The number of dimensions the resulting output embeddings should have.
+Only supported in `jina-embeddings-v3`.
+The valid value is between 1 to 1024.
+We recommend to choose a value larger than 32.

 To create embeddings for documents, use the `encode_documents()` method: